ShittaBeyMuhammad/Configure-Helpdesk-Ticket-System/README.md

 Setup Steps
 To create a fully functional osTicket helpdesk system, I followed these steps on a Windows machine:
-1. Installed XAMPP:
+1.Installed XAMPP:
 Downloaded XAMPP 8.2.12 from apachefriends.org
 ![alt text](Images/download%20xamp.png)

 I ran the installer as Administrator and installed to C:\xampp, selecting Apache, MySQL, PHP, and phpMyAdmin.
 ![alt text](Images/download%20and%20install%20xamp.png)

-This was followed up by starting Apache and MySQL in XAMPP Control Panel, confirming both services turned green which signifies running
+-This was followed up by starting Apache and MySQL in XAMPP Control Panel, confirming both services turned green which signifies running
 ![alt text](Images/start%20services.png)
 Tested the setup by accessing http://localhost:8080 (I ensured to use port 8080 to avoid port 80 conflicts).